Sanket-Mathur/Sanket-Mathur/README.md

 - 🌱 I’m currently learning Machine Learning and Android Development
 - 👯 I’m looking to collaborate on some projects helping me learn new technologies
 - 📫 How to reach me: rajeev.sanket@gmail.com
-- 📚 Favourite book: Superintelligence: Paths, Dangers, Strategies <sub>by Nick Bostrom</sub>
+- 📚 Current Favourite book: Superintelligence: Paths, Dangers, Strategies <sub>by Nick Bostrom</sub>
 - ⚡ Fun fact: I like staying home and being a night owl

 <!-- Accounts and links -->